The Institute of Buddhist Studies has partnered with a number of affiliate organizations to support and enhance our programs.

 Ryukoku University, Kyoto, Japan

-Established by Chan Master Sheng Yen, Dharma Drum University is a major center of Buddhist education and monastic training in Taiwan.
+Established by Chan Master Sheng Yen, Dharma Drum Institute of Liberal Arts is a major center of Buddhist education and monastic training in Taiwan.
 Our partnership allows for a student exchange program, giving our students an opportunity to engage Chinese Buddhism in its Taiwanese context.

 Sati Institute for Theravada Studies